osiweb/Hardware/new/sol20/personality/hardware/README.md

 1. JP1 - 2 x 8 pin 0.1" breakaway header.

-## Fxxx mapping modification - no permanent mainboard modification (Use cable instead)
+## Fxxx mapping modification - no mainboard modification

 1. You may want to order a spare DIP 74LS136 chip.
 This is the quad open-collector XOR gate at U22.
 Not only will this let you preserve the